-To help you navigate the posts on this blog and Italian recipes you may find anywhere, here’s a list of the most common Italian cooking terms and their meanings.
-For the names of the most common ingredients used in Italian cooking, see “The Italian Pantry“.
+To really understand Italian cookery, you need to know its essential vocabulary.
+To help you navigate the posts on this blog and Italian recipes you may find anywhere, this Glossary explains for you the most common Italian cooking terms.
+For the most common ingredients used in Italian cooking, see “The Italian Pantry“.

 bollito: meaning ‘boiled’, can be used as an adjective or a noun.
 A popular way to cook meats or vegetables.
 A properly made bollito misto, or mixed boiled meats, is one of the glories of Italian cookery.

 alla brace: literally, ‘at the coals’, it means grilled, as in vongole alla brace, grilled clams.
 A synonym of the more common expression, alla griglia (q.v.)

 in brodo: literally, ‘in broth’, one of the two main ways of serving pasta, especially (but not exclusively) fresh egg pasta.
 In contrast, pasta asciutta, or ‘dry pasta’ is served with a sauce.
 The term is also used to distinguish minestre in brodo (q.v) (i.e. soups) or from other kinds of ‘dry’ minestre (i.e., pasta or rice dishes).
 Perhaps the most famous dish of this type is tortellini in brodo, the iconic dish from Emilia-Romagna.

 al dente: Literally, ‘to the tooth’, a term used to describe the point at which pasta is properly cooked: firm to the bite but not chalky.
 See our page on “Italian Food Culture” for more details about this slippery concept.